 - Tokyo Garage Sale – Pick Up Only

 - In Search Of- Japan

 Freecycling is a system popular around the world which encourages people to gift usable items to anyone who wants them.
-In Tokyo this happens through a Yahoo!
-Groups mailing list.
-Members send emails to the list either offering items or asking for items.
+In Tokyo, this happens through Tokyo Freecycle group.
 Everything offered must be completely free—although if you want something, you’ll probably have to pay for the shipping.
 I used it to dispose of a 24 port ethernet hub.
 I maybe could have got 1,000 yen for it (a big maybe) but I would have had to go through a lot of trouble.
-With freecycle, I just gave it to the first person who said they wanted it.
+With Freecycle, I just gave it to the first person who said they wanted it.
 Typically there are 3 to 4 posts per day, but occasionally, the rejects from a sayonara sale are put on the list and there can be a flood of good items available for free.